rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     sudo -u www-data php occ maintenance:update:htaccess

 It will allow Nextcloud to change these settings directly from the Admin webpage.
 It will also update some settings.

+In the admin page (`URL/settings/admin`), increase the maximum upload size to 1.9 GB (it's a limitatiom from 32-bit PHP - Rasbian is a 32 bit OS).

+In `URL/settings/admin/overview` you might get some warnings about PHP not being properly configured.
+Edit `/etc/php/7.0/apache2/php.ini` as it asks.

 # OpenVPN